Restaurant in Kraków, Poland

 This is the most practical intelligence to carry into a booking decision.
 Japanese cuisine at this level is inherently seasonal, organised around the concept of shun, the Japanese principle of eating ingredients at their peak.
 In a beef-and-reef format, that means the seafood component shifts throughout the year in ways that meaningfully change the experience.

-Spring and early summer in Poland bring the leading European white fish, shellfish availability peaks, and lighter preparations tend to dominate.
+Spring and early summer in Poland bring the leading European white fish, shellfish availability peaks, lighter preparations tend to dominate.
 Autumn shifts the kitchen toward richer, more intensely flavoured seafood and creates more natural conditions for heavier beef preparations to anchor the menu.
-If you're visiting Kraków in summer as part of a broader trip and want to compare against other Japanese Michelin-level cooking, venues like Myojaku in Tokyo or Azabu Kadowaki represent the reference point for what a fully seasonal Japanese progression looks like at the leading of the format.
+If you're visiting Kraków in summer as part of a broader trip and want to compare against other Japanese Michelin-level cooking, venues like Myojaku in Tokyo or Azabu Kadowaki represent the reference point for what a fully seasonal Japanese progression looks like at the top of the format.
 Nami is operating at a different scale and geography, but the underlying principle is the same.

 The practical recommendation: if you have flexibility in your travel timing, an autumn visit is likely to give you the most complex version of the menu.
 If you're visiting in summer, the seafood-forward courses should be your focus.
 Ask the front of house what's in season when you book, especially since the kitchen's approach to the beef component is likely tied to sourcing cycles that a well-informed server should be able to explain.